 For 40 years, Percy Schmeiser has grown canola on his farm [in Canada] usually sowing each crop of the oil-rich plants with seeds saved from the previous harvest.
 And he has never, says Schmeiser, purchased seed from the St. Louis, Mo.-based agricultural and biotechnology giant Monsanto Co.
-Even so, he says that more than 320 hectares of his land is now "contaminated" by Monsanto's herbicide-resistant Roundup Ready canola ...
-Schmeiser has felt the sting of Monsanto's long legal arm: last August the company took the 68-year-old farmer to court, claiming he illegally planted the firm's canola without paying a \$37per-hectare fee for the privilege.
+Even so, he says that more than 320 hectares of his land is now "contaminated" by Monsanto's herbicideresistant Roundup Ready canola, a man made variety produced by a controversial process known as genetic engineering.
+And, like hundreds of other North American farmer, Schmeiser has felt the sting of Monsanto's long legal arm: last August the company took the 68-year-old farmer to court, claiming he illegally planted the firm's canola without paying a \$37-per-hectare fee for the privilege.
+Unlike scores of similarly accused North American farmers who have reached out-of-court settlements with Monsanto, Schmeiser fought back.
+He claims Monsanto investigators trespassed on his land - and that company seed could easily have blown on to his soil from passing canola-laden trucks.
+"I never put those plants on my land," says Schmeiser.
+"The question is, where do Monsanto's rights end and mine begin?"